-Master's degree: An award that requires the successful completion of a program of study of at least the fulltime equivalent of one but not more than two academic years of work beyond the bachelor's degree.
+Master's degree: An award that requires the successful completion of a program of study of generally one or two full-time equivalent academic years of work beyond the bachelor's degree.
+Some of these degrees, such as those in Theology (M.Div., M.H.L./Rav) that were formerly classified as "first-professional", may require more than two full-time equivalent academic years of work.

 Minority affiliation (as admission factor): Special consideration in the admission process for members of designated racial/ethnic minority groups.

-Minority student center: Center with programs, activities, and/or services intended to enhance the college experience of students of color.
+\Minority student center: Center with programs, activities, and/or services intended to enhance the college experience of students of color.